National Firearms Act: Background

 Under the original Act, NFA weapons were machine guns, short-barreled rifles (SBR), short-barreled shotguns (SBS), any other weapons (AOW, i.e., concealable weapons other than pistols or revolvers), and silencers for any type of NFA or non-NFA weapon.
-Minimum barrel length was soon amended to 16 inches for rimfire rifles and by 1960 had been amended to 16 inches for centerfire rifles as well.

 NFA categories have been modified by laws passed by Congress, rulings by the Department of the Treasury, and regulations promulgated by the enforcement agency assigned, known as the Bureau of Alcohol, Tobacco, Firearms and Explosives or ATF.

 Categories of regulated firearms

-The National Firearms Act of 1934 (NFA) defines a number of categories of regulated firearms.
+The current National Firearms Act (NFA) defines a number of categories of regulated firearms.
 These weapons are collectively known as NFA firearms and include the following:

-Machine guns Includes any firearm which can fire repeatedly, without manual reloading, "by a single function of the trigger"; Both continuous fully automatic fire and "burst fire" (e.g., firearms with a 3-round burst feature) are considered machine gun features.
-The weapon's receiver is by itself considered to be a regulated firearm.
-A non-machine gun that may be converted to fire more than one shot per trigger pull by ordinary mechanical skills is determined to be "readily convertible", and classed as a machine gun, such as a KG-9 pistol (pre-ban examples are "grandfathered").